derekdylu/tea-project/README.md

 # Tea Project

-Tea Project (與我最香配) is a Taiwanese tea recommendation experience.
+Tea Project (純心找茶) is a Taiwanese tea recommendation experience.
 Visitors answer a sequence of preference questions, receive a tea match, and can view event-oriented result walls and live rankings.

 The application was commissioned by a National Taiwan University agricultural economics research group and built by the credited project team.
 The interface and source data are primarily in Traditional Chinese; project documentation is in English for public maintainability.